Learn from a proven

 This session will explore the fundamental cornerstone of any functioning and efficient economy: legal rights.
 Firstly, we will look at how the modern economy in space is transforming our modern geopolitics on Earth.
 Secondly, we will look at the changing interpretations of Space Law and what this means for governments, investors and founders.
 Are you allowed to claim ownership of an asteroid?
 Can you legally sell land on Mars?
 In answering these questions, we will look at how the legal framework incentivizes certain types of economic growth.

-Session 6 - Case Study: Varda Space and In-Orbit Manufacturing
+Session 6 - Case Study: Hadrian and On-Earth Manufacturing

 This session will be based on the Harvard Business School case-method style of teaching.
-The cohort will be presented with a case study on Varda Space and the decision to pursue in-space manufacturing.
+The cohort will be presented with a case study on Hadrian and the decision to pursue on-earth manufacturing.
 The cohort will apply the foundational business and economics concepts to date to respond to the case study question: would you invest, and at what valuation?
-Varda Space CEO and Founders Fund investor will reflect upon the decision to target this sector.
+Hadrian CEO will reflect upon the decision to target this sector.